 I earned my 200-hour certification under the inspired guidance of Jaina and Matt Portwood of Radiant Life Yoga, in Minneapolis.
-I’ve also completed trainings with the Sivananda Yoga Vedanta Center in Grass Valley, CA, the Center for Mind-Body Medicine, and am currently pursuing a 500-hour teaching certification through Devanadi Yoga in Minneapolis.
+I’ve also completed trainings with the Sivananda Yoga Vedanta Center in Grass Valley, CA, the Center for Mind-Body Medicine, and my 500-hour teaching certification through Devanadi Yoga in Minneapolis.

 Hi!
 My name is Lynn Whitfield and I received my 200 hour yoga teaching certificate from Rishikesh Yog Peeth in Rishikesh, India and my Ayurveda Yoga Specialist certificate in April 2014 at Devanadi Yoga.
 From 2010-1013 I lived in Asia and had the wonderful opportunity to learn and train with international teachers in the styles of Prana Vinyasa, Drishti Vinyasa and Yin yoga.
 I’ve also studied with Rod Stryker, Lauren Toolen, Tanya Boigenzahn and Ben Vincent.
 Currrently, I am taking the 500 hour Advanced Teacher Training course at Devanadi Yoga, graduating in July 2014.